QuarkNerd/blog/garora/_posts/2020-01-08-What-Improv-can-teach-us-about-good-code-design.md

 ---
 author: garora
-title: "What Improv can teach us about good code design"
+title: "What the art of Improv can teach us about the craft of software"
 categories:
   - Tech
 layout: default_post